What is Bark for Schools?

-Our underlying network is based on a recurrent neural network (RRN) trained on custom word embeddings to aid in understanding the variations of child-speak.
-We also use a multi- label approach, which allows us to use the triggers from one abuse type towards another.
+Our underlying network is based on a recurrent neural network (RRN) trained on custom word embeddings to aid in understanding the variations of how children and teens communicate.
+We also use a multi-label approach, which allows us to use the triggers from one abuse type towards another.
 The combination of this approach trained on billions of data points has allowed us to create a perpetually improving natural language processing (NLP) system.

 We’ve heavily invested in a robust Data Annotation team in the U.S. that gives us the capacity to properly label tens of thousands of pieces of data each day.
 This labeled data is then fed back into a data ingestion process that trains the algorithms nightly.
 Our investment in this process has given us the ability to stay current with the variations in language, as well as the flexibility to adapt on the fly as we encounter new topics and phrasings among student conversations.

 You can find out more here: AI, Data and Technology PDF

 What is Bark for Schools+?